weakish/docs-en/views/rest_api.md

 LeanStorage is built around objects.
 Each object is consist of several key-value pairs, where values are in a JSON compatible format.
-Objects are schemaless, thus you do not need to allocate keys at the beginning.
+Objects are schemaless, so you do not need to allocate keys at the beginning.
 You only need to set key-value pairs as you wish and when needed.

 For example, if you are implementing a Twitter-like social App, and a tweet may contain the following attributes (key-value pairs):